Measuring Principles

 ----------------------- oooooooo -------------------------

-Appendix: Other claimed DC system property failures
+Controverses and claimed disadvantages of DC system property failures

-1) The regular DC system does not supply an accurate DC voltage (Pearson et al., 2014): when the voltage supply (Vs) on a Giga-8dd or -8d device was set to 0Volt, an offset voltage of a different level was observed.
-In older DC systems (Giga-4 and -8): when the Vs knob was put on the 0Volt position the Vs output was not 0Volt.
+- The regular DC system does not supply an accurate DC voltage (Pearson et al., 2014) when set to 0 volt (by voltage supply Vs).
+Instead a certain offset voltage was observed.
+In older DC systems (Giga-4 and -8) when the Vs knob was manually put on the 0Volt position and in newer versions digitally controlled.

-3) The operational amplifiers (OpAmp) used in the DC EPG system are inferior since these would be 'notorious' for drift (Backus 2020).
+- The operational amplifiers (OpAmp) used in the DC EPG system are inferior since these would be 'notorious' for drift (Backus 2020).